nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="tweetsIdLikingUsers"></a>
 # **tweetsIdLikingUsers**
-> GenericMultipleUsersLookupResponse tweetsIdLikingUsers(id, maxResults, paginationToken)
+> GenericMultipleUsersLookupResponseEntity tweetsIdLikingUsers(id, maxResults, paginationToken)

 Returns user objects that have liked the provided Tweet ID